maximilianoPizarro/connectivity-link/README.md

 - Then: `oc apply -f applicationset-intance.yaml` to instantiate the demo applications.
 - Outcome: ArgoCD (OpenShift GitOps) will detect and manage the resources declared in this repository.

-Quick overview
-- Connectivity Link: a set of configurations and examples demonstrating connectivity between components (services, gateways, and authentication) within an OpenShift cluster in a GitOps context.
-- OpenShift GitOps (ArgoCD): used as the GitOps controller to reconcile the declared state in this repository with the cluster.

-Important requirements
-- OpenShift version: **4.20** (this demo and manifests are validated against this version).
-- Permissions: **cluster-admin** privileges are required to install the OpenShift GitOps operator and to allow the ApplicationSet/instance to create/manage cluster-scoped objects when needed.

-Getting started (single minimal manual step)
-1. Install the OpenShift GitOps Operator (via OperatorHub in the OpenShift console or via OLM).
-This is the only manual step required before applying the manifests in this demo.
-   - In the OpenShift console: Operators → OperatorHub → search for "OpenShift GitOps" → Install.
-   - CLI alternative: use `oc` to install the operator with OLM if you have an appropriate catalog/package available.
-2. Create the ApplicationSet / ArgoCD instance using the top-level manifest `applicationset-intance.yaml` in this repository:

 This repository contains a demo of Connectivity Link using a GitOps workflow.
 It shows how applications and infrastructure are declared as Kubernetes/Helm manifests and managed with ArgoCD (OpenShift GitOps).
 Authentication for the demo is provided by Keycloak.

 Quick overview